-- Responded to the homes and businesses of 3,700 of its 26,600 customers in response to requests for assistance. - Repaired 143 underground infrastructure leaks. - Flushed 400 miles of main this year to help maintain the quality of your drinking water. - Inspected and tested 2,100 hydrants of which 90 hydrants were either repaired or replaced. - Processed 3,282 DigSafe marking requests requiring the Marking of 115 miles of underground infrastructure. - Recorded 109,000 meter reads. - Prepared, printed, mailed and processed 109,000 customer bills, 21,000 delinquent notices and 15,000 shutoff/collections. - Pumped 3 billion gallons of water to supply both domestic and fire service at less than 3/4 of a cent per gallon delivered to your home. - Traveled 188,000 vehicle miles in service to our customers. - Replaced 4.75 miles of failing underground water mains and associated valves, services and appurtenances to improve water quality and service to our customers.
+- Responded to the homes and businesses of 1,850 of its 26,600 customers in response to requests for assistance. - · Repaired 79 underground infrastructure leaks. - Flushed 415 miles of main this year to help maintain the quality of your drinking water. - Processed 4,248 DigSafe marking requests. - Inspected and tested 2,338 hydrants of which 52 hydrants were either repaired or replaced. - Recorded 109,090 meter reads. - Prepared, printed, mailed and processed 109,090 customer bills, 18,678 delinquent notices and 14,124 shutoff/collections. - Pumped 3 billion gallons of water to supply both domestic and fire service at less than 3⁄4 of a cent per gallon delivered to your home. - Traveled 230,000 vehicle miles in service to our customers. - Replaced 4.08 miles of failing underground water mains and associated valves, services and appurtenances to improve water quality and service to you, our customers.

+Allocation of Costs to Provide Water to Our Customers

-- 1% INSURANCE: Property, Liability and Workers' Compensation - 2% TREATMENT/SERVICE MATERIALS: Chemicals, Replacement Parts, Gravel and Asphalt - 3% ELECTRICITY: Pumps, Wells, Tanks, Pressure Control Stations and Office Facility - 5% BENEFITS: Life, Disability, Health, Dental Insurance and Pension - 6% OPERATIONS: Vehicle Maintenance, Customer Records Support, Legal and Accounting Fees, Regulatory Commission Expense, Fuel, PILOT, Sample Testing and Dig Safe - 11% PAYROLL: Base Salary and Overtime - 22% PURCHASED WATER: Wholesale Water Purchases from Providence and Warwick - 21% BOND RESTRICTED: DebtService -Bonds for Capital ImprovementPrincipal and InterestPayments - 1% RESTRICTED: Cash Capital - 28% IFRRESTRICTED: Legislatively Mandated Infrastructure Replacement Program
+- 1% Insurance: Property, Liability and Workers' Compensation - ■2% Electricity: Pumps, Wells, Tanks, Pressure Control Stations and Office - ■3% Restricted: Cash Capital for Equipment Replacement Purchase - ■4% Treatment/Service Materials: Chemicals, Replacement Parts, Gravel and Asphalt - ■4% Benefits: Life, Disability, Health, Dental Insurance and Pension - 6% Operations: Vehicle Maintenance, Customer Records, Legal and Accounting Fees, Regulatory Commission Expense, Fuel, PILOT, Samples and Dig Safe - 10% Payroll: Base Salary and Overtime - 19% Restricted Bond: Debt Service for Capital Improvements - 24% Purchased Water: Wholesale Water Purchases from Providence and Warwick in both new residential and commercial buildings.

-Cross Connection Control

-The Rhode Island Department of Health promulgated rules that outline mandatory and enforceable regulatory requirements concerning the installation of backflow prevention appurtenances in both new residential and commercial buildings.
 The new requirements focus on "containment."
 Containment will require the installation of an appropriate backflow prevention device directly after the meter in the vicinity where the water service enters the building.
 Rhode Island plumbing code also requires the installation of thermal expansion controls in conjunction with the backflow device installation.
+Our commercial customers will be receiving written notification to set up an appointment for a Kent County Water Authority representative to rectify compliance with the law and Rhode Island Department of Health Regulations.
+Our point of contact concerning cross connection control and metering is Tom Silva.
+Please feel free to contact him at 401-821-9300 with any questions you may have concerning these programs.

+■27% Restricted IFR: Legislatively Mandated Infrastructure Replacement Program